-Careful preparation and planning will ensure a lifetime of adventures in the Black Rock Desert–High Rock Canyon Emigrant Trails National Conservation Area (NCA) that are unforgettable for all the right reasons.
-Please read this section thoroughly, even if you’ve been here before, and contact us if you have any other questions at 775-557-2900.
+Please read this section thoroughly, even if you’ve been here before, and contact us if you have other questions at 775-557-2900.

 General Safety Information

-Bring what you need to to survive.
-Self-sufficiency is as important today as it was for the Native Americans, emigrants and early pioneers.
+Bring what you need to survive.
+Self-sufficiency is as important today as it was for the Native Americans, emigrants, and early pioneers.

 - Let someone know where you are going and when you will be back.

 - Pack all necessary water (one gallon of water per day), food, and supplies.
 Surface water is unreliable and must be treated.